 “FBAR audits” related to foreign income and asset non-compliance can be very intensive.
-The IRS can and will obtain records from you, your financial institutions, accountants, and other advisors.
+The IRS can obtain records from you, your financial institutions, accountants, and other advisors.
+While it is still rare to see the IRS reach out for FBAR non-compliance, you do not want to be one of the unlucky few.
+The consequences can be financially devastating.

 How IRS gets information about your foreign account